Brian Samson Bulit Powerhouse High School Program at Conestoga

 Senior Persevered to Become Major Contributor for Lacrosse Team

-The 2014-15 season marks Mike Corrado's 9th year as the Head Coach at Villanova and his 20th overall with the program.
+The 2015-16 season marks Mike Corrado's 10th year as the head coach at Villanova and his 21st overall with the program.
 Corrado was appointed head coach during the summer of 2006 after being named associate head coach one year earlier.

 The 2013, 2010 and 2009 BIG EAST and CAA Coach of the Year has led the Wildcats to unprecedented success in recent seasons.
-During the past five years, Corrado has garnered a .545 overall winning percentage while posting a .633 mark in conference contests.
-His career record currently stands at 65-58 following the conclusion of the 2014 campaign while posting a 42-35 record over last five years.
+Over the last nine seasons, Corrado has garnered a .562 overall winning percentage while posting a .528 mark in conference contests.
+His career record currently stands at 71-66 following the conclusion of the 2015 campaign.

-On the offensive end, Jack Curran (2014 All-BIG EAST Second Team), Jack Rice (2013 USILA Honorable Mention All-American, 2013 All-BIG EAST Second Team, 2012 All-BIG EAST First Team, 2011 All-BIG EAST First Team), Thomas Croonquist (2013 All-BIG EAST First Team, 2012 All-BIG EAST Second Team), John Kluh (2013 All-BIG EAST First Team), Kevin Cunningham (2012 USILA Honorable Mention All-American, 2012 BIG EAST Attack Player of the Year, 2012 First Team All-BIG EAST, 2012 BIG EAST Preseason Offensive Player of the Year, 2011 All-BIG EAST First Team, 2010 All-BIG EAST Second Team), Matt Bell (2012 All-BIG EAST First Team), Michael Vigilante (2012 All-BIG EAST Second Team), Paul Webber (2010 USILA Honorable Mention All-American, BIG EAST Midfielder of the Year, First Team All-BIG EAST) and Mark Scioscia (2010 All-BIG EAST Second Team) have all earned national recognition under Corrado's expertise.
+On the offensive end, Jack Curran (2014 and 2015 All-BIG EAST Second Team), Sean Cerrone (2015 Second Team All-BIG EAST), Jack Rice (2013 USILA Honorable Mention All-American, 2013 All-BIG EAST Second Team, 2012 All-BIG EAST First Team, 2011 All-BIG EAST First Team), Thomas Croonquist (2013 All-BIG EAST First Team, 2012 All-BIG EAST Second Team), John Kluh (2013 All-BIG EAST First Team), Kevin Cunningham (2012 USILA Honorable Mention All-American, 2012 BIG EAST Attack Player of the Year, 2012 First Team All-BIG EAST, 2012 BIG EAST Preseason Offensive Player of the Year, 2011 All-BIG EAST First Team, 2010 All-BIG EAST Second Team), Matt Bell (2012 All-BIG EAST First Team), Michael Vigilante (2012 All-BIG EAST Second Team), Paul Webber (2010 USILA Honorable Mention All-American, BIG EAST Midfielder of the Year, First Team All-BIG EAST) and Mark Scioscia (2010 All-BIG EAST Second Team) have all earned national recognition under Corrado's expertise.

 In his time at Villanova, Corrado has served in several capacities including mentoring the defense and serving as the recruiting coordinator.
 His expertise specifically lies with coordinating defensive efforts, and in 2003 and 2004, the Wildcats scoring defense ranked first and seventh in the nation, respectively.
 In 2005, Villanova improved to fourth in the country, allowing just 7.13 goals per game.